FoxDenHome/nix/README.md

 			- [ ] gmod (OCI)
 			- [ ] website
 		- [ ] minecraft: turn into a flake built from server JAR + Collar mod + custom start.sh
-			- DO NOT TURN ON MINECRAFT.
-It causes a hard CPU lockup.
-Investigate first!
 		- [ ] affine
 	- [ ] icefox
 		- [ ] Pre migration